TomNicholas/FROST/README.md

 FROST is a decentralized global data catalog protocol for sharing all scientific data.

 > [!WARNING]
 > This doesn't actually exist yet, this repo is just for brainstorming ideas.
+Please contribute!

 ### Motivation